-- We attempted to match the time of day as close as possible for the two days in each vertical panel set.
-The color images are the $11.03 \,\mu$ m brightness temperature from MODIS channel 31 which is in the transparent window region and is used to determine the surface skin temperature in clear skies.
+We attempted to match the time of day as close as possible for the two days in each vertical panel set.
+The color images are the 11.03 μ m brightness temperature from MODIS channel 31 which is in the transparent window region and is used to determine the surface skin temperature in clear skies.
 The 21 March clear sky picture in the IR shows warmer regions are caused by the topography.
 The strong temperature inversion results in warmer surface temperatures in higher terrain.
-Indeed the match between the brightness temperature and the topography is excellent and relatively con- - 10 between the brightness temperature and the topography is excellent and relatively constant during the course of the day on 21 March.
+Indeed the match between the brightness temperature and the topography is excellent and relatively constant during the course of the day on 21 March.
 However, by comparing the top and bottom IR images for each time of day it is apparent that on 20 March there were large additional areas also emitting at warmer temperatures that cannot be explained by the topography.
-Furthermore these warm regions occur as plumes aligned NNW to SSE and appear to the streaming off the tops of the ridges.
-This becomes more obvious - when the time sequence is examined during the course of the day on the 20th.
+Furthermore these warm regions occur as plumes aligned NNW to SSE and appear to the streaming off